-Paper timesheets will be kept in the Grant Accounting office.
-Timesheets are to be filled out at the beginning and end of every shift.
-If you do not accurately fill out the paper timesheet, your paycheck may be delayed due to a longer verification time.
+Illumineers check in and out of every shift.
+If you do not accurately check in and out then your paycheck may be delayed due to a longer verification time.
 There will be a spot for you to track your lunch and rest periods, as well as a description of what you worked on during that time, i.e. Co-Learning, class time, etc.